Who is the Chief Coroner?

 The coroners’ service is a local service funded and administered by the relevant local authority.
 Coroners, like all judges, are independent.
 This independence means that the Chief Coroner has no power to review, investigate, comment on, or otherwise intervene in the individual judicial decisions of coroners, or in the case management of individual cases.

 Parliament has not put in place a statutory appeal process for challenging coroner decisions.
 This means that if you are not happy with a coroner’s decision, there is no automatic right of appeal to the Chief Coroner or anyone else.
 The only way you can challenge the decision is by way of judicial review in the High Court, where a senior Judge can review the lawfulness of a decision taken.
 It is a review of the way the decision was made, rather than the rights and wrongs of the conclusion reached, and the judicial review usually must be carried out within three months of the original decision.
 If you wish to explore this avenue, you should speak to a lawyer.
-For more information on judicial review, please read this guidance.
+For more information on judicial review, please read this guidance (external link, opens in a new tab).

 What to do if you have a complaint about the personal conduct of a coroner